sehqlr/word-agent/README.md

 ### Instructions

-Word Agent currently exists as a Python script run from the commandline.
+To use the program, run `python3 word-agent.py` on the commandline.
+The console should have debugging output like "Text autosaved."

 It is based on Python 3.x and the Python GI API, so please have these packages installed.
-So far, this is Linux only (including the CS50 Appliance v19).
+So far, this is Linux only, including the CS50 Appliance.
 I claim no Windows, OSX, or BSD support.

-To use the program, the `run.py` script will serve you best.
+(However, a good friend has told me it will run from Windows.)

 I plan on creating unit tests in the future, as well has proper setup/installation scripts.